JosianoSantos/be-challenge/README.md

 #  Database:
-Since it's a small project, with no large amount of data, just as was deployed on a limited free hosting platform (pythonanywhere.com), SQLite3 was chosen to handle our data.
+Since it's a small project, with no large amount of data, just as was deployed on a free and limited hosting platform (pythonanywhere.com), SQLite3 was chosen to handle our data.

+.env database config allows to use another database configuration.

 #  Third party libraries: